 The Hague Convention on the Civil Aspects of International Child Abduction is the leading international agreement covering international parental child abduction.
 It provides a clear and concise process through which a parent can seek to have their child returned to their home country, as long as the countries are both signatories to the Convention.

 The UAE is not a signatory to the Hague Convention.
-It is also difficult to enforce custody orders granted by foreign courts in the UAE.
+Furthermore, it is difficult to enforce custody orders granted by foreign courts in the UAE.

 If a child is wrongfully retained or abducted into the UAE by a parent, the non-abducting parent will have to apply to the UAE courts for the child’s custody.
 All the facts of the case will be ascertained, and the merits of the return or retention of the child will be weighed against the best interest of the child and a decision made accordingly.